 When in Budapest, the best way to indulge in the local culture is not only at the city’s historic sites, but at its bustling markets and bazaars.
 As well as offering a window into everyday life as it happens, they’re excellent places to shop, sample local foods and meet interesting people.
-From Budapest Central Market and WAMP Design Fair to the smaller farmers markets in the cobbled courtyards of the city’s ruin bars, these are eight markets you shouldn’t miss on a trip to Budapest.
+From Budapest Central Market and Gouba Bazaar to the smaller farmers markets in the cobbled courtyards of the city’s ruin bars, these are nine Budapest markets you shouldn’t miss.

-A little more informal than Central Market (and open every day of the week), Lehel is packed with fresh Hungarian produce.
+A little less formal than Central Market (and open every day of the week), Lehel is packed with fresh Hungarian produce.
 The market takes place in the city’s 13th district, in a hall that’s difficult to miss; an eccentric hotchpotch of structures, the facade looks like it’s been borrowed from a Greek temple and painted bright yellow.
 Inside, visitors will find locals stocking up on organic essentials, a huge selection of kolbász (sausages), honey, fruit and vegetables.
-Take the opportunity to sit down and people-watch after your shopping in one of the cafes upstairs.
+Take the opportunity to sit down and people-watch after your shopping in one of the cafés upstairs.

-A sprawling flea market just outside the city centre, with both indoor and outside spaces, Ecseri Flea Market is a must-see whatever the weather.
-Everything you could imagine is peddled at this eclectic bazaar: antique furniture and porcelain, old records, piles of books, plenty of artwork, vintage war paraphernalia, clothes and jewellery, toys…the list is endless.
+A sprawling flea market just outside the city centre, Ecseri Flea Market draws in tourists and tour groups from out of town, but choose your time carefully.
+During the week, it’s a mere shadow of its weekend self.
+Arrive on Saturday, and everything imaginable is peddled at this eclectic bazaar: antique furniture and porcelain, old records, piles of books, plenty of artwork, vintage war paraphernalia, clothes and jewellery, toys…the list is endless.
 Come with time and a treasure hunter attitude, and there’s no limit to what you could leave with.
 Haggling is common, so don’t shy away from making an offer.

 Taking place at least one Sunday each month, this market brings together Hungary’s most exciting emerging designers.
 A meeting place for young creatives, WAMP provides over a hundred local talents with a platform to show off their latest works.
 Visitors have the opportunity to purchase truly special pieces, from jewellery and clothing to homeware and furniture.
 The fair turns Christmas-themed over the first three Sundays of December, offering all manner of festive gastro and design delights.
 Keep an eye on the website for fair dates and locations as they’re released.